neat/export

 exportState(): NeatStateJSON

 Convenience helper that returns a full evolutionary snapshot: both NEAT meta information and the serialized population array.
-Use this when you want a truly pause-and-resume capability including innovation bookkeeping.
+Use this when you want a truly pause-and-resume capability including innovation bookkeeping, stable genome ids, species history, and live speciation bookkeeping.

 In practice this is the "checkpoint" export.
 It is the safest default when you care about reproducible continuation rather than only preserving candidate genomes for later inspection.